Ankitsinghprograms/Healthy_Programmer/README.md

 ### Add Your name after improving this program
 ### There are 0 contributers till now.

-# Notes
+# Notes or Important

+### You need to hover on done button for 3.5 seconds till the music will be stopped.

 I haven't checked this program Fully So If You get any Error then just make pull request or issue.

 This program is lagging sometimes.

 I found One error that It log so many data in File.
 It's not bug or error This is only due to lagging of program.
 If you have any Idea to solve this then make pull request.
-Plz
+Please.

 ## Screenshot